ssenhouse/challenge_19_072723/README.md

 ## Run Instructions
 Once you've downloaded the file, you'll have a few things to do for setup.

-1. Download and install Ganache
+1. Download and install Ganache on your local machine
 2. Install Web3
 3. Install Streamlit
 4. Install bip44